Through the Blue

 Lefkes village in Paros

-Lovely Lefkes village in Paros’ mountainous interior with a handful of tavernas, shops, and an ice-cream cafe (Meli).
+Lovely Lefkes with a handful of tavernas, shops, and an ice-cream cafe (Meli).

 NEIGHBOURHOOD ATTRACTIONS

-Located in the heart of the Cyclades, Paros is surrounded by beautiful neighbours.
-Antiparos (popularised by celebrity resident Tom Hanks) is just a 10-minute journey by the local ferry service that runs daily (and year round), every 45 minutes from the small port of Pounta.
+Located in the heart of the Cyclades, Paros is surrounded by attractive island neighbours connected by plentiful ferry lines running between a buffet of options.
+Antiparos (popularised by celebrity resident Tom Hanks) is a 10-minute daytrip by the local ferry service that runs daily (and year round), every 45 minutes from the small port of Pounta.
 Naxos (30 minutes via high-speed ferry) and Koufonisia are also close by, with beaches of unrivalled beauty.
 And while boat tours combining the latter two destinations are available, we think they deserve more time in themselves.

 WHEN TO VISIT

 As with most small Greek islands, the main tourist season runs from June to September.
 June and September are my preferred times to visit for the best weather.
 July and August are peak months (and the hottest) prone to heatwaves, and better avoided for quieter beaches and easy village walks.
-Shoulder season weather (Spring and Autumn) is always lovely as well (if you don’t mind splashing into chillier waters), keeping in mind that the island’s businesses start to open in April, and close in October.
+Shoulder season weather (Spring and Autumn) is the loveliest time (if you don’t mind splashing into chillier waters), keeping in mind that the island’s businesses start to open in April, and close in October.
 By winter, the island’s population dwindles down to its 6,000 or so residents, and Paros is a dramatically difference place.

 GETTING THERE